1953 German–Austrian Nanga Parbat expedition

-Buhl set off from the high camp at about 02:00 on 3 July followed by his climbing partner about an hour later and who subsequently returned to the tent.
-Buhl reached the summit at 19:00 after having been reduced to crawling on hands and knees.
-When he started to return he had no ice axe or tent, hardly any food, and a crampon missing a strap.
-He had to stop when it got dark at about 21:00 where the only place to stay the night was a small ledge with only standing room and with a single handhold.
-At 04:00, after no sleep, he could resume his descent and eventually got back to the tent at 19:00 where he was helped by two companions who had presumed he had died.
-Herrligkoffer later considered the solo climb was disloyal because the plan had been for the summit to be reached by a group of climbers.
+Buhl departed from the high camp around 02:00 on July 3, followed by his climbing partner an hour later.
+However, his partner soon returned to the tent.
+Buhl crawled on hands and knees, finally reaching the summit at 19:00.
+The descent proved even more challenging because he was missing an ice axe, a tent, and a crampon strap.

+Darkness forced him to halt around 21:00, when he stayed on a precarious ledge with a single handhold.
+After a sleepless night, he resumed his descent at 04:00, ultimately reaching the tent at 19:00.
+His appearance shocked his two companions who had assumed his demise while awaiting his return.
+Herrligkoffer later criticized Buhl’s solo climb, deeming it disloyal to the original group plan for summiting.

 Background

 Description of mountain

 The 26659 ft Nanga Parbat in Pakistan is at the extreme western end of the Himalaya mountain range.
 It is over 1000 km from Dhaulagiri, its nearest eight-thousander neighbour in the Himalayas, but it is about 120 mi from K2 in the Karakoram, separated by the Indus River flowing 7000 m lower than the summit.
 Nanga Parbat is the ninth-highest mountain in the world but, of the eight-thousanders, it is second only to Mount Everest in topographic prominence.

 Unlike Nepal or Tibet, Pakistan allowed ready access to westerners and in 1953 it was possible to fly to Gilgit and then get by truck to within two days march of Base Camp.